hayattcodes/dark-pattern-detector/README.md

 # Dark Pattern Detector

-A Chrome extension that detects manipulative UI design called dark patterns on Indian e-commerce websites in real time.
-Built from scratch using vanilla JavaScript, Chrome Extension APIs (Manifest V3), and a rule based NLP classifier trained on Princeton's labeled dark pattern dataset.
+A Chrome extension that detects dark patterns, manipulative UI design, on Indian e-commerce websites in real-time.
+Built from scratch using vanilla JavaScript, Chrome Extension APIs (Manifest V3), and a rule-based NLP classifier trained on Princeton's labelled dark pattern dataset.

 ## Overview

-Dark patterns are interface design choices that trick users into doing things they didn't intend paying hidden fees, accepting cookie tracking, or subscribing to services they never chose.
-This extension silently scans every page you visit, flags these patterns with visual highlights and tooltips, and generates a manipulation score alongside a downloadable CCPA India 2023 compliance report.
+Dark patterns are design choices in interfaces that trick users into doing things they didn't mean to do, like paying hidden fees, accepting cookie-tracking, or subscribing to services they never opted into.
+This extension silently scans every page you visit, visually highlights and tooltips these patterns, and generates a manipulation score and downloadable CCPA India 2023 compliance report.

 ```
 User visits website